google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 -  Multiply the cost per item by the number needed.
 -  Sum the costs of for each item to get the total cost of the grocery list.

+.. mchoice:: grocery_list_total

-Question: What is the total for all the items on this grocery list in the quantities given?
+   What is the total for all the items on this grocery list in the quantities given?

+   - $40.55

+     + Correct: The total is $40.55.

+   - $13.33

+     - Incorrect: Remember to multiply the price by the quantity.

+   - $93.31

+     - Incorrect: Make sure the prices are being multiplied by the correct quantity.

+   - $20.23

+     - Incorrect: Remember to sum all of the costs.

 While you could have filled these in by hand, imagine filling that information out for a grocery list with 100 items.
 That method is also more error prone.